 Students will be reviewed for compliance at the end of each semester.
 The Financial

 Aid Policies apply to all students regardless of enrollment status.

 Students not making Satisfactory Academic Progress and have lost their financial aid

 eligibility have the right to appeal their financial aid status based on extraordinary

 or extenuating circumstances.
-These appeals should be addressed and mailed to the
+These appeals should be completed online through i-Assistant.

 Extenuating circumstances include: death in the family, injury or illness of the